Donaghmore, County Tyrone

-Donaghmore (pronounced /ˌdoʊnəˈmɔːr/ DOH-nə-MOR, Irish: Domhnach Mór (great church)) is a village, townland and civil parish in County Tyrone, Northern Ireland, about five kilometres (3 mi) northwest of Dungannon.
+Donaghmore (pronounced /ˌdoʊnəˈmɔːr/ DOH-nə-MOR, Irish: Domhnach Mór (great church)) is a village, townland and civil parish in County Tyrone, Northern Ireland, about five kilometres (3 mi) north-west of Dungannon.
 In the 2011 Census it had a population of 1,122 people.
 The village is beside the River Torrent, formerly known as the Torrent Flow.

 History

 Etymology

 The name Donaghmore derives from the Irish words Domhnach Mór, meaning "great church".
 This however is a shortened form of its original medieval name Domhnach Mór Magh Imchlair (also spelt in Clair), the "great church in the plain of Imchlair", referring to the territory of the Fir Imchlair in which it lay.
 It was according to the Tripartite Life of St. Patrick founded by the saint for the Fir Imchlair.

 The Troubles

 For more information see The Troubles in Donaghmore, which includes a list of incidents in Donaghmore during the Troubles resulting in two or more fatalities.